FAIR-by-Design-Methodology/MVS/resources/04 how_to_contribute.md

 ![creating a new issue](../attachments/new_issue.png)

 3. Provide a Title and add a description of the issue
+  * you can even provide an attachment with marked changes for given profile or a brand new profile to be added
 4. Click on "submit new issue"
 5. The repository managers will be automatically notified that a new issue has been created